• Recipes

 the bowl of chocolate cake batter with a purple spatula in it.

-When the last bit of dry ingredients has been added and a few streaks of flour in the batter and the walls of the bowl remain, stop mixing with the mixer and switch to a spatula.
-Finish mixing the batter by hand.
+When just a few streaks of visible flour in the batter and on the walls of the bowl remain, stop mixing with the mixer and switch to a spatula.
+Finish mixing the batter by hand to prevent over mixing.

 You'll end up with a luscious, thick, and fluffy chocolate cake batter that has a texture almost like a whipped chocolate frosting.
 Super dreamy and super smooth.